Course Name: Wanumetonomy Golf and Country Club

 The par 3 12th hole is another template hole as a nice 173 yard Eden.
 I’ve never found the Eden to be a particularly standout template on any MacRaynor course, but this is a great hole with a large back-to-front sloped green lined by deep bunkers on either side.
 A central spine running through the green makes putting even more perilous.

-The 13th hole is the only hole I can confirm is not an original Raynor.
+The 13th hole is the only hole that’s not an original Raynor as Brian Silva came in recently and completely rebuilt it.
 Despite this, I quite enjoy this hole and think it’s one of the better ones on the course.
 At 347 yards, this short par 4 plays as a downhill dogleg right with the dogleg occurring at about 250 yards.
 A pair of bunkers lines the fairway on both sides of the dogleg but can be carried by aggressive golfers.
 This large green slopes generously back-to-front with deep bunkers on either side.

 At 334 yards, the 14th hole is yet another short par 4 with a semi-blind uphill teeshot.
 A pair of hidden bunkers almost completely occludes the fairway at around 235 yards so the golfer will have to decide whether to try to carry them or lay up off the tee.
 This punchbowl-inspired square green is raised on its corners and is one of my favorites on the course.